-I thought it would be fun to welcome spring with one of my favorite projects~ giant paper spring hats!
+I thought it would be fun to welcome spring with one of my favorite spring crafts for kids~ giant paper spring hats!
 This has been a favorite art project over the years to do with my students, and now I’m enjoying doing it at home with my kids.
+(This post contains affiliate links. )

 In the past I’ve done these hats many different ways.
 This project really lends itself to so many creative options.
 For this particular project, I’m using giant sheets of butcher paper as the main component to the hat.
 However, I have done it over the years with giant sheets of wrapping paper or sheets of newspaper (later painted when dry).
 They all work wonderfully!